 “There they are,” Ugo said, in words made of little more than a breath.
 “This is as close as we go, and we don’t stay long.”

 He was no innocent.
 He had faced the undead in battle.
-But then he had an army about him, strong in their beliefs and firm in their ranks and files.
-Now there was only him and Ugo, alone in the woods, and mere yards from a veritable legion of undead.
-“Reports of enemy movement,” General D’Alessio had said.
-At any other time the pathetic insufficiency of that comment might have brought a wry smile to Biagino’s face, but here and now, faced with the truth, it was a sob he had to stifle.
+But then, he had an army about him, strong in their beliefs and firm in their ranks and files.
+Now there was only him and Ugo, alone in the woods, mere yards from a veritable legion of undead.
+“Reports of enemy activity,” General D’Alessio had said.
+At any other time the insufficiency of that comment might have brought a wry smile to Biagino’s face, but here and now, faced with the full truth, it was a sob he had to stifle.

-Moments later, a pair of drummers marched by, then three torch bearers, followed by some nobly attired riders.
+Next came some nobly attired riders.
 The first of these was a lady riding side-saddle upon a mount barded in flowing, blood red silks.
-Her skin was deathly pale, and she wore a headdress and diadem of an archaic style.
-In her right hand she wielded a brazen staff topped by a silvered serpent’s head.
+Her skin was deathly pale, and she wore a headdress and diadem of an archaic style Biagino had seen in books of ancient history.
+In her right hand she wielded a brazen staff topped by a silvered serpent’s head with red-jeweled eyes.

-And he had met her in waking life.
+And he had met her in waking life too.
 Since then her flesh had blanched, her mouth become distorted by the fangs curling from her upper lip, and her cheeks had sunken so that bony ridges now framed her huge, dark eyes.
 But her expression was one he had witnessed before, for she had used it upon him.
 She wore only a hint of it in life, but in his dreams she had given that same scornful, wicked and proud look full vent.
-It was the Duchess Maria!

 The Duchess Maria had been corrupted.
 She had turned, then returned.
 And here she was being welcomed by an army of undead into Viadaza.

 Everything now made horrible sense – and fitted neatly together.
-The duchess never did escape, but had become a secret servant of evil, no doubt sent to sow the seeds of Viadaza’s destruction.
+The duchess never did escape Ebino, but had become a secret servant of evil, no doubt sent to sow the seeds of Viadaza’s destruction.
 She beguiled Lord Adolfo to fatally weaken the crusade, whilst simultaneously ensuring the priests of Morr still left the city.
 The fall of Viadaza was her doing.

 The Vampire Duke Allessandro Sforta was no more.
 Now there was the Vampire Duchess Maria Colleoni.